1. Blog

 1. Download and Install DJ.Studio - Or you can run it in your browser!

-2. Register a Free DJ.Studio Account - So you can save your mixes and try out the software with the fully-featured 14-day trial.
+2. Register a Free DJ.Studio Account - So you can save your mixes and try out the software with the fully-featured trial.

 3. Create a New Mix - You can choose to either mix with local files or YouTube.